Sunday Orthros 9:00am Divine Liturgy 10:00am Fr. John Hays, Interim Priest

 August 13, 2017 Offerings: Candles $121.37 Tray $172; Stewardship $1587

 Visiting the Church Outside of Office Hours: Though at this time we do not have volunteers coordinated to assist in receiving visitors to the Church outside of Office Hours, we hope to always welcome parishioners and the many visiting out-of-towners to the best of our ability.
 Please call the office to arrange a visit.
 If there is no answer, call the emergency number on the voicemail, (602) 617-2467, to discuss options that may exist.

 Ministries & Committees: All are welcome and encouraged to apply common interests, skill sets, and life experience to the many areas of service in the life of the Church.

 Sunday School News:We welcome all youth - preschool to high school - to join us as we continue to “Grow in the grace and knowledge of our Lord and Savior Jesus Christ..."
 (2 Peter 3:18) beginning September 10th.
 Classes begin immediately following Communion and are released soon after the parish is dismissed from Church.
 This year we are kicking off the first day of Sunday School with a “Blessing of the Backpacks” on September 10.
 All students are encouraged to bring their backpacks (empty or filled) to church for this special event.

 Contact the Church office: To add your e-mail address and phone number to the ministry/committee contact list(s), or even to seek Father John’s blessing to begin a new ministry beneficial to church members involved or in need, please contact Church office.

-Weekly Bulletin Submission: Please submit announcements to the Church office via email email@example.com with “Bulletin Article” in the subject line no later than Wednesday weekly.
-Indicate the date range the submission is to run in the bulletin.
-Thank you.
+Weekly Bulletin Submission: Please submit announcements, with dates and times to the Church office via email email@example.com with “Bulletin Article” in the subject line, no later than Wednesday/Thursday weekly.
+Please grant patience, sometimes articles or parts of articles are edited or deleted during final process.